Have you had complications after taking PPIs?

 PPI Heart Attack

 Two studies published in the medical journal PLOS-One in 2015, identified an increased risk of heart attack in people who took PPI medications.
-Researchers examined thousands of patient medical records and found that PPI use was associated with increased risk of cardiac events, even when the patients were otherwise health and did not have a prior history of heart disease.
+Researchers examined thousands of patient medical records and found that PPI use was associated with increased risk of cardiac events, even when the patients were otherwise healthy and did not have a prior history of heart disease.
 Longer term and higher dosages of PPI medications were associated with a greater risk.

 PPI Other Effects